nic2159048/Section10-MazeGUIOutput-Start/README.md

 If you would like a more in depth understanding of binary, refer to the lecture slides or do a quick Google search.
-Additionally, this activity relies on the enumerate and process structure described in class, so you can refer to those slides for a refresher as well.
+Additionally, this activity relies on the enumerate and process structure described in class, so you should refer to those slides for help while working through this section.

 #### Step 1
 Start by declaring an integer in main to represent N, the number of bits.
 Set